NaifZaghmout/World-Cup-Winner-2022/README.md

             <ul class="menu">

-    i add the class="menu" to the > nav insted of the > ul
+    I add the class="menu" to the > nav insted of the > ul

  ##  Validator testing